yugabyte/yugabyte-db/docs/content/preview/develop/build-global-apps/global-database.md

 For most applications, a single-region multi-zone deployment would suffice.
 But global applications that are designed to serve users across multiple geographies and be highly available have to be deployed in multiple regions.

+## Overview

 To be ready for region failures and be highly available, you can set up YugabyteDB as a cluster that spans multiple regions.
 This stretch cluster is known as a **Global Database**.
 Let’s look into how to set this up and understand the benefits of building applications on top of this pattern.

-## Replica Placement

 Let's say that you want to have your cluster be distributed across three regions: `us-east`, `us-central`, and `us-west` and that you are going to run your app in `us-east` with failover set to `us-central`.
 For this, you have to set up an `RF5` with 2 copies of the data in each of these regions and the last copy in the third region.

-{{<note>}}
 Although you can have an **RF3** cluster, you should set it up as an **RF5** cluster so that you will have 2 copies within the preferred regions.
 When a leader fails, this would allow a local follower to be elected as a leader rather than a follower in a different region.

-{{</note>}}
+{{<cluster-setup-tabs>}}

+{{<warning title="For local cluster">}}
+This example uses an RF5 cluster setup.
+When setting up a local cluster make sure you start 5 instances.
+{{</warning>}}

 You would get a cluster as shown in the following illustration.